SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 ### Duplicated logs

-We observed than under some conditions logs duplication using fluentd can happen:
+We observed than under certain conditions, it's possible for FluentD to duplicate logs:

 - there are several requests made of one chunk
-- one of those request is failing resulting in marking all batch as failed
+- one of those requests is failing, resulting in the whole batch being retried

-In order to mitigate that, please use [fluentd-output-sumologic] with `use_internal_retry` option.
+In order to mitigate this, please use [fluentd-output-sumologic] with `use_internal_retry` option.
-Please consider the following example:
+See the following example:

 ```yaml
 fluentd: